Troy Hill (American football)

-Troy Hill (born August 29, 1991) is an American football cornerback who is a free agent.
-He played college football at Oregon.
+Troy Hill (born August 29, 1991) is an American former professional football cornerback who played in the National Football League (NFL) for 10 seasons.
+He played for the Cincinnati Bengals, New England Patriots, Los Angeles Rams, Cleveland Browns, and Carolina Panthers, and Tampa Bay Buccaneers.
+He played college football for the Oregon Ducks, and currently serves as the head coach for St. Bonaventure High School.

-High school career
+Early life

 Hill attended St. Bonaventure High School in Ventura, California.
 He played defensive back and wide receiver for a team that posted an 11–2 record his senior season; however, all of those wins were forfeited when it was learned that Hill was ineligible.
 Hill received high school honors, earning the 2009 All-Channel League First-Team Defense, 2008 Second-Team All-State Junior by CalHiSports.com, 2007 All-Channel League Second-Team Defense, and All-CIF-Southern Section Northern Division.
 Hill earned a three-star rating from Scout.com, also a three-star recruit according to Rivals.com, and the No. 32 corner in the country.

 College career

 As a junior, Hill was the Ducks’ fifth-leading tackler among their defensive backs.
 Hill finished the year with 29 tackles with 21 tackles being solo and four deflected passes.
 As a senior in Oregon, Hill finished seventh on the team in tackles with 71.
-Hill was awarded with a second-team Pac-12 all-conference choice and 14-game starter ranked second in the league (1.46 avg.) in passes defended and 11th nationally.
+Hill was awarded with a second-team all-Pac-12 Conference choice and 14-game starter ranked second in the league (1.46 avg.) in passes defended and 11th nationally.

 Hill was arrested on December 16, 2013 and suspended from the team after he pleaded guilty to menacing; he was later reinstated to the team.

 Professional career

 Cincinnati Bengals

 On May 3, 2015, the Cincinnati Bengals signed Hill to a three-year, $1.58 million contract that includes a signing bonus of $5,500.

 Throughout training camp, Hill competed for a roster spot as a backup cornerback against Chris Lewis-Harris, Onterio McCalebb, and Brandon Ghee.
-On September 5, 2015, the Cincinnati Bengals waived Hill, but signed him to their practice squad the next day after clearing waivers.
+On September 5, 2015, the Bengals waived Hill, but signed him to their practice squad the next day after clearing waivers.
 On December 5, 2015, Hill was promoted from the practice squad to the Bengals’ active roster.
 Upon joining the active roster, head coach Marvin Lewis named Hill the fourth cornerback on the Bengals’ depth chart, behind Dre Kirkpatrick, Leon Hall, and Josh Shaw.
 On December 6, 2015, Hill made his professional regular season debut and recorded three solo tackles during a 37–3 win at the Cleveland Browns in Week 13.
 In Week 15, he collected a season-high three solo tackles in the Bengals’ 24–14 victory at the San Francisco 49ers.
-On December 24, 2015, the Cincinnati Bengals waived Hill and replaced him with Chris Lewis-Harris.
+On December 24, 2015, the Bengals waived Hill and replaced him with Chris Lewis-Harris.

 New England Patriots

 On December 25, 2015, the New England Patriots claimed Hill off waivers.
-On December 30, 2015, the New England Patriots officially waived Hill.
+He appeared in three games for the Patriots and recorded six combined tackles (five solo).
+On December 30, New England officially waived Hill.